 (4) Understand the ways that your strategy and tactics may evolve over time, and the levers that you may use to do so.

 So, instead of asking “Which CRM software is best?”, perhaps the real question is:

 “How can we get a deeper understanding of our prospects and customers, create a well crafted vision of how to listen and respond better, and enable people throughout our entire organization to execute in the most efficient. effective, and profitable way?”

 Adjust your question slightly and adjust your outcome significantly.

-If you’d like to talk more about how to maximize the use of CRM technology in your organization, please drop a short note below and I’ll respond as soon as possible.
+If you’d like to talk more about how to maximize the use of CRM technology in your organization, please send a short note to Brian [at] BrianVellmure [dot com] and I’ll respond as soon as possible.